 We created a marketing budget template designed for real estate agents to track and analyze your spending throughout the year.

 Quick Note: There are two graphs attached with the excel template which might not plot the data properly if you are using an older version of Microsoft Office.
-The template works fine both with
+The template works fine with both Mac & Windows versions of Excel.
+If you are trying to copy-paste the formulas on Google Sheets, the graphs may not show the data as designed.

 How To Segment Your Overall Marketing Budget